fusioncharts/dev_centre_docs/advanced-charting/theme-manager/basics-of-theme-definition.md

 Each tier in the theme definition supports most JSON objects like `chart`, `dataset`, `trendlines`, and so on, and all the attributes that fall under these objects.
 Only, __make sure that you map the attributes and objects correctly__.

 <p class='text-info'>
-Refer the [FusionCharts Suite XT Chart Attributes]{% linkTo attrs.md chart=area2d %} page for an understanding of the objects and attributes used to configure the charts, gauges, and maps.
+Refer the [FusionCharts Suite XT Chart Attributes](/chart-attributes?chart=area2d) page for an understanding of the objects and attributes used to configure the charts, gauges, and maps.
 </p>

 ## Preventing Overriding of the Theme Definition